-You can remove a quality by going into its Edit Quality menu and clicking Delete Quality.
+You can remove a quality by going into its Edit Quality menu and selecting Delete Quality.

 What's the Best Quality for Me?

-There are two factors to consider when choosing a streaming quality: Upload Speed and CPU.
+There are two factors to consider when choosing a streaming quality: Network Upload Speed and CPU.

 Upload speed is easier to determine, especially if you are connected to a dedicated network via Ethernet.
 Go to www.speedtest.net and start a speedtest.
 Pay attention to your upload speed results.